lo-maxwell/react-virtual-garden/design-doc.md

 ### Garden
   * Contains the user's entire sum of land
   * UserId - String
-  * Rows - Int
-  * Cols - Int
   * PlotList - Array of Plots
-  * PlotMap - Map of Plot to coordinates, but maybe don't need this - just make things move contents of plots
+  * PlotMap - Map of Plot to coordinates (not currently in use, but might be useful to have)
-  * React Component - Grid of Plot Square Components
+  * Level - instance of LevelSystem
-    * Maybe also some header information, but mostly just holds the plots of land

 ### Plot
   * A single square representing an area of land.
 Can contain a single plant, decoration, or nothing.
   * PlacedItem - The contained object (plant, decoration, empty)
-  * XPosition - Int
-  * YPosition - Int
-  * React Component - Basically a square that contains the item
+  * PlantTime - The starting time that an item was placed in this plot, used to track if a plant is ready to harvest

 ### ItemTemplate
   * Contains the shared information about an item, but is not an instance of one